tooooooooomy/functional-tester/README.md

         //add includePath used in your target product.
         $tester->addIncludePath(':/path/to/src');

-        //if you can get response like http request if you call get or post method
+        //you can call get or post method like http request
         $response = $tester->get('index.php', ['username' => 'hogehoge']);

         //you can assert request results like this.